 - UMEI Program: Students enrolled in UMEI 001-004 are considered full-time students.
-Students enrolled in UMEI 005 (semi-intensive) must register for an additional 6-8 credits, appropriate to their program, to meet the full-time requirement. - ENCO/CO-OP: Students enrolled in Engineering Co-op and Co-operative Education programs are given full-time status.
-However, to be considered enrolled as a full-time student for financial aid, he or she must be enrolled for 12 non-co-op credits in addition to any co-op credits.
-For additional information please see: financialaid.umd. edu/resources-policies.
+Students enrolled in UMEI 005 (semi-intensive) must register for an additional 6-8 credits, appropriate to their program, to meet the full-time requirement. - ENCO/CO-OP: Students enrolled in Engineering Co-op (ENCO099) and Co-operative Education (UNIV099) programs are considered full-time students. - ADS Reduced Course Load Accommodations: Eligible students can work with Accessibility & Disability Service (ADS) to request a reduction in course load to meet full-time status.